BiscuitNick/collabcanvas/collabcanvas-prd.md

 **Implementation:** Firebase Realtime Database

 **Must Have:**
-- Show cursor position for each connected user
+- Show cursor position for each connected user at their last click or drag end position
 - Display username label near cursor
 - Smooth cursor movement (no jittering)
 - Different color per user
 - Hide your own cursor (only show others)

 **Acceptance Criteria:**
-- Each user sees all other users' cursors
+- Each user sees all other users' cursors at their last interaction point
-- Cursors move smoothly with <100ms latency
+- Cursors update when users click or finish dragging shapes
 - Names are clearly visible next to cursors
 - Each cursor has a distinct color
 - Cursors update at minimum 10fps (throttled to 100ms)